List of National Treasures of Japan (archaeological materials)

 Buddhism arrived in Japan in the mid–6th century Asuka period, and was officially adopted in the wake of the Battle of Shigisan in 587, after which Buddhist temples began to be constructed.
 The new religion and customs fundamentally transformed Japanese society and the arts.
 Funerary traditions such as cremation and the practice of placing epitaphs in graves were imported from China and Korea.
 Following the treatment of Buddhist relics, the cremated remains in a glass container were wrapped in a cloth and placed in an outer container.
 Epitaphs, which recorded the lives of the deceased on silver or bronze rectangular strips, were particularly popular from the latter half of the 7th to the end of the 8th century (late Asuka and Nara period).
-Four epitaphs and a number of cinerary urns and reliquaries containing bones have been designated as National Treasures.
+Five epitaphs and a number of cinerary urns and reliquaries containing bones have been designated as National Treasures.
 Other archaeological National Treasures from the Buddhist era include ritual items buried in the temple foundations of the Golden Halls of Tōdai-ji and Kōfuku-ji in Nara.
 According to an ancient Buddhist prophecy, the world would enter a dark period in 1051; consequently in the late Heian period the belief in the saving powers of Maitreya or Miroku, the Buddha to be, became widespread.
 Believers buried scriptures and images to gain merit and to prepare for the coming Buddha.
 This practice, which continued into the Kamakura period, required the transcription of sutras according to strict ritual protocols, their placement in protective reliquary containers and burial in the earth of sacred mountains, shrines or temples to await the future Buddha.
 The oldest known sutra mound is that of Fujiwara no Michinaga from 1007 on Mount Kinpu, who buried one lotus sutra and five other sutras that he had written in 998.
 Its sutra container has been designated as National Treasure.

 Statistics

-All of the 49 National Treasures are presently located in Japan; two were discovered in China and three were found in Japan, but the exact locations of their excavation sites is unknown.
-The excavation sites of the remaining 44 treasures are contained in the following table.
+All of the 51 National Treasures are presently located in Japan; two were discovered in China and three were found in Japan, but the exact locations of their excavation sites is unknown.
+The excavation sites of the remaining 45 treasures are contained in the following table.